seahorce-scidac/ROMSX/Docs/sphinx_doc/Visualization.rst

 =============

-By default, REMORA currently generates plotfile in the native AMReX format, but they can also be written in HDF5 or NetCDF.
+By default, REMORA currently generates plotfile in the native AMReX format, but they can also be written in NetCDF.
+For NetCDF, you can use your favorite reader or analysis tool.
+The files contain the attributes necessary to, e.g. calculate the stretched vertical grid as one would from a ROMS NetCDF file.

 There are several visualization tools that can be used for AMReX plotfiles, specifically ParaView, VisIt and yt.
+The plotfile output does not currently explicitly include the sea surface height.
+We instead output the transformation from the logical z-grid (similar to the S-grid).
+We also do not yet include bathymetry or other 2D variables.
+These will be included in a later release.
+If you need these, we encourage you to use the NetCDF output.

 .. _section-1: